-The field in arena football is much smaller than NFL and college football.
-The field is 85-feet wide but only 50-feet long, half the length of other football fields.
-This field structure produces many more points and scoring opportunities.
+The field in arena football is much smaller than in NFL and college football.
+The field is 85 feet wide by 150 feet long, about half the length of other football fields.
+This field structure produces more points and scoring opportunities, making the game more exciting.
 The out-of-bounds area is distinguished by hockey-style walls around the field.
 Players are called out-of-bounds when they are hit into or over the boards.
-Because these walls make safety a huge necessity, there is ample padding around and behind the walls.
+Since these walls pose a safety risk, there is ample padding around and behind the walls.

-Along with the field, the goal posts are also different in the AFL.
+Along with the field, the goal posts are also different in arena football.
 While the NFL uprights are 18.5-feet wide with the crossbar 10 feet off the ground, the arena football uprights are only nine-feet wide and 15 feet off the ground.
-This difference makes field goals much harder to convert, cementing the high-octane offense of the AFL.
+This difference makes field goals much harder to convert, cementing the high-octane offense of arena football.

-While most endzones are the same as NFL and college football endzones, sometimes teams must adapt to the arena in which they play.
-Because some of these venues are mostly used for hockey and basketball teams, the end zones must be curved to fit on the field.
+While most end zones are the same as NFL and college football end zones, sometimes teams must adapt to the arena in which they play.
+Since some of these venues are mostly used for hockey and basketball teams, the end zones must be curved to fit on the field.
 This inconsistency is unusual in a professional sports league but finding venues for the teams is difficult enough.

-One of the major departures from mainstream football present in the AFL is rebound nets on either side of the field.
+One of the major departures from mainstream football present in arena football is rebound nets on either side of the field.
 These nets are 32 feet high and 30 feet wide behind the endzone.
-These nets are not to keep the ball from going into the stands, however.
-The ball is still in play until it touches the ground if it hits the net and stays inbounds.
-These situations include missed field goals and extra points.
+These nets are not to keep the ball from going into the stands.
+The ball is still in play until it touches the ground if it hits the net and stays inbounds, meaning players can recover the ball after missed field goals and extra points.
 Quarterbacks can also pass the ball off these nets for some highlight-worthy touchdown plays.